quii/mockingjay-server/README.md

 #### Main advantages

 - No coding whatsoever, so no naughtiness in fake servers overcomplicating things.
-Even non developers can add new scenarios to test with to your configuration.
+Even non developers can add new scenarios to test with.
 - The contract is defined once, rather than dispersed across different scripts which you have to keep in sync.
 - Entirely language agnostic.
 If you speak HTTP you can use mockingjay.
 - Checks the structure of the data (currently JSON is the only type checked) rather than the contents, which will reduce flakiness of your builds.